Operators

 Comparison/Relational

-Greater Than (>): This operator expects two operands of type num.
+Greater Than (>): This operator expects 2 operands of type num or 2 operands of type str.
 It checks whether or not the first (left) operand is greater than the second (right) operand.

 print 5 > 2; // true